Weight control and dietDieting; Obesity; Weight loss

 - Antiseizure medications, including topiramate, gabapentin, and valproate.

 - Most antimanic and antipsychotic drugs, including lithium, risperidone, olanzapine, quetiapine, and others.

 - Insulin and insulin-stimulating drugs used to treat diabetes, which causes problems for obese people with type 2 diabetes.

 Do not stop taking any medications without first talking to your health care provider.

 Where you live plays a role in your risk for obesity.
 For example, simply living in the United States makes a person more susceptible to obesity.
 The prevalence of obesity in America has risen dramatically over the past few years and continues to increase.

-- According to the latest figures available, more than a third of American adults (ages 20 and older) are obese (BMI over 30) -- up significantly from the early 1990s.
+- According to the latest figures available, more than a third of American adults (ages 20 and older) are obese (BMI 30 or more) -- up significantly from the early 1990s.